dlord1410/dlord1410/README.md

 ## Hello There! 👋

-💻 My name is DJ Lord.
+💻 My name is DJ.
 I am an aspiring entrepreneur with a passion for computer science and business.
 I'm a full-time college student who lives in the United States.
 I am actively pursuing my Associate of Arts and Associate of Science degree with the intent to transfer to receive a Bachelors degree in both Computer Science and Business.

 🧠 I have always been experimenting with computers and programming since an early age.
 However, it was not until recently that I was given a formal introduction to coding.
 I was first introduced to HTML and CSS through a dual enrollment course, and later taught JavaScript from my local high school.
 In the last few months, I have also started to learn Java.